About Us

 Board and train offers a variety of benefits for puppies and dogs.
 Some of the key benefits include:

-• Who your dog is – Assesses your dog’s needs and helps cater the stay to help them learn and understand how to adapt to our world.
-High intensity or dogs shy and worried about their surroundings may need more time and a modified plan outside of the base focus of the general board and train.
+- Who your dog is – Assesses your dog’s needs and helps cater the stay to help them learn and understand how to adapt to our world.
+High intensity or dogs shy and worried about their surroundings may need more time and a modified plan outside of the base focus of the general board and train program.

 Board and train – Is there any training for me and will it matter if I’m not involved in the actual training?

 Yes, on the day of drop-off, we will spend between 1 to 3 hours going over everything the puppy/dog has learned, offering demonstrations and answering any and all additional questions you may have.
 You have a busy life, and we know how excited you both will be to be back together so to help prep you, our focus is to educate you!
 You’re going to receive vital information within the first week of them starting.
-Additionally, as part of our commitment to your ongoing success, clients will receive an allotment of emails detailing various topics related to home management, enrichment, how to meet your dog’s needs, and other areas of focus.
-These emails will provide valuable resources to aid you in being successful upon the return of your dog.
+Additionally, as part of our commitment to your ongoing success, clients will receive an allotment of emails detailing various topics vital to ensuring you are prepped and ready for your pets return home.
+These emails will also provide valuable resources to aid you in feeling confident and prepared when your pup returns home.

 During the final week, we’ll also send out a packet that details all the cues learned; how they were taught, and the temporary adjustments needed in your home environment to ensure success.
 The puppy/dog will still need follow-up from you when she/he comes home.
 But this is nowhere near the same as a puppy/dog who has learned nothing and has no clue what your expectations are of them within the home.
-The difference here is that the puppy has already tackled the learning and figuring-out part, and all you are doing now is building a bond and showing the puppy that it applies in this home as well.
+The difference here is that the puppy has already tackled the learning and figuring-out part, and all you are doing now is redefining the relationship developed by showing them that the training applies in this home as well.
 Not all breeds are the same, nor do all dogs learn at the same pace.
-A fearful shy dog will not show the same success as a confident dog/pup but will make success in their own way.
+A high intensity or fearful shy dog will not show the same success as a confident dog/pup but will make success in their own way.

 Will my dog lose the bond with me if they attend the board and train?